mdhiggins/sickbeard_mp4_automator/README.md

-                        enabling the reprocessing of mp4 files -fc, --forceconvert   Overrides force-convert setting in autoProcess.ini enabling the reprocessing of mp4 files, also sets convert-mp4 to True
+                        enabling the reprocessing of mp4 files -fc, --forceconvert   Overrides force-convert setting in autoProcess.ini enabling the reprocessing of mp4 files, also sets convert-mp4 to True -oo, --optionsonly    Display generated conversion options only, do not perform conversion
 ```

 Examples